Oppenheimer slashes price target on Boqii Holding Limited ADR [BQ] – find out why.

 In connection with the listing transfer, the Company will voluntarily delist its American Depositary Shares from the New York Stock Exchange (the “NYSE”) and its current trading on the NYSE will continue until the delisting is complete on or about October 22, 2023.

-The one-year BQ stock forecast points to a potential upside of 99.54.
+Over the last 12 months, BQ stock dropped by -94.27%.
+The one-year Boqii Holding Limited ADR stock forecast points to a potential upside of 99.49.
 The average equity rating for BQ stock is currently 1.00, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $1.68 million, with 5.20 million shares outstanding and 4.52 million shares in the current float.
+Compared to the average trading volume of 360.49K shares, BQ stock reached a trading volume of 11884725 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Boqii Holding Limited ADR [BQ]: